JPMorgan losses clip banks' efforts to fight derivatives reform

-NEW YORK (Reuters) - Banks are finding it harder to fight proposed reforms of the $300 trillion U.S. privately traded derivatives market because of outrage over JPMorgan’s credit derivatives losses.
+NEW YORK, July 16 (Reuters) - Banks are finding it harder to fight proposed reforms of the $300 trillion U.S. privately traded derivatives market because of outrage over JPMorgan’s credit derivatives losses.

 Lobbying efforts continue, nonetheless, as many important rules have not been hammered out.